bailey27/cppcryptfs/README.md

 You can choose to have your file names encryped using AES256-EME or not to encrypt the file names (plain text).

 You can choose between AES256-GCM or AES256-SIV (RFC 5297) for file data encryption.
 The default is AES256-GCM which is recommended.
 GCM is about twice as fast as SIV for streaming reads and writes.
 SIV was implemented in order to support a reverse mode.
 Note: the gocryptfs documentation refers to AES256-SIV as AES-512-SIV.
-It is called AES256-SIV here because the 512-bit SIV key is derived from the 256-bit master key.
+It is called AES256-SIV here because the 512-bit SIV key is derived from the 256-bit master key (as is the case with gocryptfs).

 If check "reverse" then you will be creating a Reverse Mode filesystem.
 See the next section in this document which is about Reverse Mode.